Mid back pain

 Thoracic spine stenosis

-Thoracic spine stenosis describes the process by which the canal around the spinal cord (central stenosis) becomes too small or the canal where the spinal nerves leave the spine cord (foraminal stenosis).
+Thoracic spine central stenosis describes the process by which the canal around the spinal cord (central stenosis) becomes too small or the canal where the spinal nerves leave the spinal cord (foraminal stenosis).
 There are many causes of thoracic spine stenosis.
-These causes may include injury to the spine, disc bulge or disc herniation or a tumour.
-Thoracic spine stenosis is not as common as stenosis in the neck or low back.
-Mid back pain is a common feature of thoracic stenosis.
-A chiropractor or physiotherapist should your first contact if you are experiencing mid back pain.

 Thoracic degenerative disc disease